Three Operators, Three Personalities

 The Innovation Leader

 Baleària is a Balearic Islands-based company and the dominant ferry operator in the western Mediterranean.
-They operate the widest range of services, including the only fast ferry to Alcúdia.
+They operate the widest range of services, including the only fast ferry to Alcúdia (the Margarita Salas, crossing in just 3.5 hours).
 Their fleet has been extensively modernised, with some vessels now running on LNG (liquefied natural gas) for lower emissions.

 • Best for: Families, car travellers, north Mallorca

-• Strengths: Modern ships, reliable, Alcúdia route, good app
+• Strengths: Modern ships, reliable, Alcúdia fast ferry, good app

 • Weaknesses: Slightly higher prices, busy in summer